iadvize/documentation/Documentation.md

 **presence_smoothed_duration**
 *Smoothed period of presence*
 Period during which operators were connected.
 Length of the time slot covered with at least one agent present.

+**occupation_rate**
+*Partial occupation rate*
+Part of production time during which an agent is connected to the panel and is partially busy.

+**non_occupation_duration**
+*Inocc.*
+Period of time during which an agent is connected to the panel and is simultaneously available and not busy.

+**non_occupation_rate**
+*Rate of non-occupation*
+Part of production time during which an agent is connected to the panel and is simultaneously available and not busy.

+**max_and_partial_occupation_rate**
+*Global occupation rate*
+Part of production time during which an agent is connected to the panel and is occupied partially or to the maximum.

+**production_duration**
+*In production*
+Period during which an agent is connected to the panel and is available or busy.

 ###### Satisfaction indicators
 **available on `chat`, `call` and `video`**